 - A more solid colour

-- for fully exposed deck areas only **
+- For fully exposed deck areas only **

-- Less uniform appeal if installed undercover
+- Less uniform appeal if installed under roof/cover

 - Smoother surface may feel a bit more plastic